-- 1.1 The purpose of this supplementary guidance is to provide further detail to Local Development Plan Policies H5: Affordable Housing and OP3: Developer Contributions and sets out how the affordable housing requirement is expected to be delivered. - 1.2 The guidance has been informed by the requirements outlined in Scottish Planning Policy (SPP), PAN 2/2010: Affordable Housing and Housing Land Audits, The Housing (Scotland) Act 2001 and the Council's Local Housing Strategy. - 1.3 The provision of affordable housing is essential in the makeup of sustainable communities, and helps to provide equal opportunities for all.
-Cooperation between all parties concerned is absolutely critical.
+1.1 This document provides detailed guidance in support of Local Development Plan 2 adopted October 2019 (LDP2) Policies H5: Affordable Housing and OP3: Developer Contributions and sets out how the affordable housing requirement is expected to be delivered.

+1.2 The guidance has been informed by the requirements outlined in Scottish Planning Policy (SPP), PAN 2/2010: Affordable Housing and Housing Land Audits, The Housing (Scotland) Act 2001 and the Council's Local Housing Strategy.

+1.3 The provision of affordable housing is essential in the makeup of sustainable communities, and helps to provide equal opportunities for all.
+Co-operation between all parties concerned is absolutely critical.